narensample/hyperledger_sample/README.md

 # Starter kit - Hyperledger Fabric Sample Project
  A basic end to end sample of Fabric
+ Set data to setter function
+ Get data from peers using getter function
  This Sample application doesnt have UI
  It will make connection and interaction with Fabric, which running on docker containers